Duty Lawyer services

 If you opt to self-represent, consider carefully how much you understand about your matter, the law, and how the law works before you decide to go it alone.

-If you decide you don’t need help now, you can change your mind at any time
+If you decide you don’t need help now, you can change your mind and get legal representation at any time.

 You also may be eligible for free legal assistance and we can find out for you if this is the case.